popchor-mannheim/popchor-mannheim.github.io/README.md

 ## Non-Goals

 #### No web shop
 It's a non-goal to provide web shop functionality (ticket platform, merch shop).
-Reasoning: As long as we don't do business via the website, we don't have to fullfil a bunch of regulatory requirements.
+Reasoning: As long as we don't do business via the website, we don't have to fulfill a bunch of regulatory requirements (EU digital services act and so on)

 #### No internal area
 It's a non-goal to share choir internal information via the website.
 This implies there is no "secured" area with additional content for choir members.
 Reasoning: There are enough tools out there to do exactly that and anything we built customly for our website will never be as good as existing.
 In addition, the effort of providing sites for an authorized set of users is much higher compared to a fully publicly website.